TeeCain/TeeCain.github.io/README.md

 # Computer-Science-Capstone

+## Self-Assessment
   Reflecting on my journey through the Computer Science program, I realize how each course has been a stepping stone towards refining my technical skills and shaping my professional identity.
 Developing my e-portfolio has allowed me to showcase my strengths and accomplishments, aligning them with my long-term career goals.
 Throughout this program, I have honed my expertise in critical areas like cybersecurity and mobile application development, which are pivotal in the ever-evolving tech industry.
 This combination of skills, reinforced by a strong foundation in computer science, has prepared me to enter the workforce as a competitive candidate, capable of contributing effectively to any team environment.

-  Collaboration has been a key aspect of my learning experience.
-Whether working on group projects or engaging in peer reviews, I have developed a strong ability to communicate and work efficiently in a team.
-For example, in a project where we designed a network security solution, collective brainstorming and problem-solving efforts were essential in achieving a robust final product.
-This experience improved my technical knowledge and enhanced my interpersonal skills, preparing me to collaborate with stakeholders in a professional setting.
+  Collaboration and communication has been a key aspect of my learning experience.
+I have developed a strong ability to communicate with my peers in discussion forums.
+This experience enhanced my interpersonal skills, preparing me to collaborate with peers and stakeholders in a professional setting.

-  Communication with stakeholders, especially in technical projects, is critical.
 My coursework has equipped me with the ability to convey complex technical concepts in a clear and understandable manner.
 While developing a mobile application for inventory management, I had to present progress updates and explain the rationale behind certain design decisions to technical and non-technical stakeholders.
 This experience underscored the importance of adapting communication styles to different audiences, a skill that will be invaluable in my future career.

   The program’s focus on data structures and algorithms has been particularly transformative in my understanding of software engineering.
 From implementing efficient sorting algorithms to designing complex data structures like HashMaps for user authentication in my mobile app, I have gained a deep appreciation for the importance of these concepts in building optimized and scalable software solutions.
 These skills have been further enhanced through projects that required the application of algorithmic principles to solve real-world problems, such as optimizing the layout of a store based on purchase frequency.